jakeyoos/documents/7_dimension_groups.md

 ## Dimension Group Referencing and Naming

-Dimension groups create a set of dimensions that are named by combining the dimension group name and the timeframe.
+Dimension groups create a set of dimensions all at once.
+They are named by combining the dimension group name and the timeframe.
 For example, in the "created" dimension group above, the following dimensions would be created:

 + created_raw
 + created_time